ntpz870817/Chamaeleo/docs/contributor_manual.md

 Advantages: (1) high compressibility, maximum compressibility to 1/2 of the original data.
             (2) preventing repetitive motifs, like ATCGATCG...
             (3) increase the number of sequence changes (1,536 cases), increasing data security.

+Reference: Z.Ping et al. Towards Practical and Robust DNA-based Data Archiving by Codec Named “Yin-Yang”.
+XXX.
+2019
 """
 ```

 ### Function Header Annotation Specification
 Unless the construction and reading of the function is very simple, we need to complete the annotation of the function header.
-This is very important for cooperative development.
+It is important for cooperative development.
 Usually, the annotation includes the purpose of the function, the interpretation and constraints of the input parameters, and the necessary information of the return production.